HECVAT Category

 Do you have a documented policy for firewall change requests?

-This question is asking whether your organization has a formal, documented policy that governs how changes to firewalls are requested, approved, implemented, and documented.
+Firewall change governance is the focus here, specifically whether a documented policy controls how firewall changes are requested, approved, implemented, and recorded.

 Have you implemented an intrusion detection system (network-based)?